SergiyLichenko/Library/README.md

 # Library
-Simulation of library management system
+This application is simulating library management system

 !
 This application is not fully localized for english users